X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim08flightkinematics.md

     }
 ```

-All this does is update a value (leftRightRotation) to rotate the plane around its forward axis when you push the left or right button, as discussed above, this amount of rotation will to be added to the current rotation of our xwing.
-First we will create a quaternion corresponding to this new rotation and then add it to the current rotation, which is then applied to the xwingRotation variable.
+All this does is update a value (leftRightRotation) to rotate the plane around its forward axis when you push the left or right button, as discussed above, this amount of rotation will be added to the current rotation of our xwing.
+First, we will create a quaternion corresponding to this new rotation and then add it to the current rotation, which is then applied to the xwingRotation variable.

 Add this code to the end of the **ProcessKeyboard** method: